 6. Choose High Quality:

 Ensure that the stock photos you select are of high resolution and quality.
 Blurry or pixelated images can reflect poorly on your content and adversely affect user experience.
 High-resolution photos not only look professional but also allow for flexibility in resizing and cropping.
 Look for photos with a minimum of 300 dpi (dots per inch) for optimal results.
+If you have found the perfect photo but it’s not of high enough quality, you can improve the resolution using an Image Upscaler.

 7. Take Licensing into Account: